DVCS-253/octopus/README.md

 - Add the path to this repository to your `PATH` variable inside `~./cshrc` file.

 ## Usage

+**Use at your own descretion!
+Do not put any important files inside octopus repo.**

 You have two options for setting up octopus repository.
 You can either create a repository from scratch:
   ```